Akufo-Addo commissions Ghana's National Mosque; photos pop up

 Our manifesto: This is what YEN.com.gh believes in

-President Nana Addo Dankwa Akufo-Addo earlier today commissioned the National Mosque of Ghana complex.
+President Nana Addo Dankwa Akufo-Addo has commissioned the National Mosque of Ghana complex.

 He was joined by other high-profile dignitaries including the National Chief Imam, Sheikh Osman Nuhu Sharubutu to officially open the complex to public use.